Hugh Thomson: Methods

 Thomson is best known for his pen-and-ink illustrations.
 He prepared most of his work in black and white until the early years of the 20th century, but would sometimes tint pieces for exhibits.
 The earliest known example of this was for the 1899 Birmingham and Midland Institute exhibition, where he colored the Cranford illustrations he had first drawn eight years earlier.
-Throughout his career Thomson occasionally dabbled with watercolors, but only used color in his illustrations in response to his publishers' demand.
-His first book illustrations prepared and printed fully in color were for the last two books in the Cranford series, Scenes of Clerical Life (1906) and Silas Marner (1907).
+Throughout his career Thomson occasionally dabbled with watercolours, but only used colour in his illustrations in response to his publishers' demand.
+His first book illustrations prepared and printed fully in colour were for the last two books in the Cranford series, Scenes of Clerical Life (1906) and Silas Marner (1907).

 When working on a new illustration, Thomson would research his subject in the British Museum and the Victoria and Albert Museum.
-He would often take detailed notes on costumes, furniture, old prints, and architectural records.
+He would often take detailed notes on costumes, furniture, old prints and architectural records.
 His attention to detail can be seen in his sketchbooks, which include pages devoted to the changing styles of ladies' bonnets and descriptions of "the details of a cavalry officer's regimentals, together with a series of studies of how such an officer would hold the reins of his mount."
-When illustrating a series of pieces set in the same location, Thomson would maintain the details of each room, hallway, or facade, drawing them from different angles throughout the publication.
+When illustrating a series of pieces set in the same location, Thomson would maintain the details of each room, hallway or facade, drawing them from different angles throughout the publication.

-Thomson was often praised for his ability to "project himself into a story."
+Thomson was often praised for his ability to "project himself into a story".
 Much of his work has become inseparable from the publications themselves.
 Such is the case with his illustrations for Pride and Prejudice and the other Austen novels.
-When J. M. Barrie's Quality Street was published with Thomson's illustrations in 1913, the art critic for the Daily News stated, "The Barrie-Thomson combination is as perfect in its way as that of Gilbert and Sullivan."
+When J. M. Barrie's Quality Street was published with Thomson's illustrations in 1913, the art critic for The Daily News stated, "The Barrie–Thomson combination is as perfect in its way as that of Gilbert and Sullivan".

-Thomson was elected RI, a member of the Royal Society of Painters in Water Colours in 1897 and retired in 1907.
+Thomson was elected RI, a member of the Royal Society of Painters in Water Colours, in 1897 and retired in 1907.